jiaxin-du/LCM/README.md

     You need both the ROOT library and the LCM source code to compile the program.

-    Assuming you have the LCM source code in directory "src" and a working root software installed, then you can compile the program using the following command
+    Assuming you have the LCM source code in directory "src" and a working ROOT software installed, then you can compile the program using the following command

     ``` g++ -o mktree mktree.cpp src/*.cpp -O2 $(root-config --cflags --glibs) ```